Keaton55/portfolio/README.md

 Example code from my work as a BI analyst and Data Science personal projects.

 # Inventory_Wizard_Domo_Update
-This was created to present information for over 4,000 items in a sheet by sheet in depth analysis Main libraries include Openpyexcel, csv, and datetime
+This was created to present information for over 4,000 items in a sheet by sheet in depth analysis.
+Main libraries include Openpyexcel, csv, and datetime

 # Automated Pull